gptscript-ai/gptscript/docs/docs/03-tools/02-authoring.md

 ```
 Description: Returns the contents of a webpage.
-Args: url: The URL of the webpage.
+Param: url: The URL of the webpage.

 #!/usr/bin/env python3 ${GPTSCRIPT_TOOL_DIR}/tool.py
 ```

 :::tip
-Every arg becomes an environment variable when the tool is invoked.
-So instead of accepting args using flags like `--size="${size}"`, your program can just read the `size` environment variable.
+Every param becomes an environment variable when the tool is invoked.
+So instead of accepting params using flags like `--size="${size}"`, your program can just read the `size` environment variable.
 :::

 The `GPTSCRIPT_TOOL_DIR` environment variable is automatically populated by GPTScript so that the tool